Guildflow/guildflow-marketing-website/content/blog/goal-oriented-side-event-ideas/index.md

 While Code Jams are more on the lighthearted side, these Architecture Craft Sessions are more about education through practice and peer review.

 Pick a simple app idea (eg: tasks list, weather app, whatever).
 Everyone does a rough prototype or architecture outline for how they would build it out: the objects and types they would define, how they would interact, and why they are making these decisions.
-Something akin to an [Architecture decision record (ADR)](https://github.com/joelparkerhenderson/architecture_decision_record).
+Something akin to an [architecture decision record (ADR)](https://github.com/joelparkerhenderson/architecture_decision_record).

-The event style would be some advance notice of the app idea, then before the meeting each person would work on their prototype or outline in their own time.
+The event style would be advance notice of the app idea, then before the meeting each person would work on their prototype or outline in their own time.
 At the meeting they would come together to present what they've come up with.
 People can ask questions and offer feedback on the designs.
 It can take time to do a full code walk through so you might have to break up a larger group into smaller breakout groups to do this in a set amount of time.

 The big idea is people get more experience with how to break down problems and design architectures that are [SOLID](https://en.wikipedia.org/wiki/SOLID) and testable.